SOAP connection

 -

-Endpoint Name: Enter a name used to identify the SOAP connection.
+Connection name: Enter a name to use to identify the SOAP connection.
 The name must be unique for each SOAP connection and must not contain forward slashes (

 /